camperotactico/resource-based-signal-bus/README.md

 ## 🧰 Features
-- Comes with typed implementations for the most popular variant types in _Godot_: `VoidSignalBus`, `IntSignalBus`, `FloatSignalBus`, `BoolSignalBus`, `Vector2SignalBus`, `Vector3SignalBus`, `ArraySignalBus`, `DictionarySignalBus`...
+- This addon comes with typed implementations for signals that take a single argument.
+These are based on common variant types in _Godot_: `VoidSignalBus`, `IntSignalBus`, `Vector3SignalBus`, `ArraySignalBus`, `NodeSignalBus`, ...

-- Includes a [Script Template](./script_templates/SignalBus/custom_signal_bus_template.gd) to ease the process of creating custom signal buses.
+> Custom signal buses can be created by extending the `SignalBus` class on a new script.
+The asset includes a [Script Template](./script_templates/SignalBus/custom_signal_bus_template.gd) to ease the process. **This allow signals using custom node types or multiple typed parameters** (e.g. _PlayerCharacterSignalBus_, _AduioClipFloatSignalBus_, _FloatFloatFloatSignalBus_...)

-- Features a new node named `SignalBusListener`.
+- The asset also features a new node named `SignalBusListener`.
 It connects a `SignalBus` resource to a method of a `Node` in the scene.
 This allows designers and artists to create responses to signals from the inspector.

-## 🐛 Limitations, known issues, bugs

 ## ⬇️ Installation

 1. Download the asset from the `AssetLib` tab in the Godot Editor.

 2. Enable the plugin `Project` -> `Project Settings` -> `Plugins` -> `Resource Based Signal Bus`

 ## 📖 Usage

+### Creating and using `SignalBus` resources.
+TODO
+### Using the `SignalBusListener` node.
+TODO
+### Creating Custom Signal Buses.
+TODO

+## 🐛 Limitations, known issues, bugs
+Perhaps the biggest limitation of this project is the amount of work and repeated code extending `SignalBus` takes.
+This is because I wanted each implemenentation of it to be as typed as possible. `GDScript` has no support for generic types, so I had to make some compromises when designing the structure of the asset files.

+> I moved forward with this decision anyway because of the benefits of typed classes: error linting in the editor and the filtering of compatible methods when using the `SignalBusListener` node.